cse110-fa22-group14/cse110-fa22-group14/admin/team.md

 Hi, my name is Haonan He.
 I am a third year Math-CS major.
 I am interested in the frontend design of the application, I enjoy listening to music and watching basketball games.
 I am looking forward to build an application with you guys.
 I hope we all have fun during the process.

 [this is my GitHub page!] (https://github.com/h4henry)

+### Name: Zhaoyu Zhang
+Hi, my name is Zhaoyu Zhang and you can also call me Tina.
+I am a third year CS major.
+I am interested in machine learning and Maths.
+I enjoy playing the piano and Hearthstone Battlefield.
+I am excited to working with you guys on fantastic projects!

+[Click here to access to my GitHub page!] (https://github.com/ZhaoyuTina)
 ## Values/Culture: